atlassubbed/atlas-seq-matcher/README.md

 #### performance with trie

-I didn't test the equivalent trie implemention of `SeqMatcher` yet, but I'm certain it will be slower than this implementation, since each invocation of `matcher.found` will result in an object key lookup, which is slower than char code lookups and setting/reading two local integers.
+I didn't test the equivalent trie implemention of `SeqMatcher` yet, but I'm certain it will be slower than the current implementation, since each invocation of `matcher.found` will result in an object key lookup, which is slower than char code lookups and setting/reading two local integers.
 Recall that `matcher.found` is being called on the order of a million times for a typical HTML document, and maybe billions of times for continuous HTML streaming.

 A concise trie implementation would be something like: